Xiaomi's double-bending foldable phone just stole Samsung's thunder

 All phones with bendable screens face the same major challenges, including whether or not the screen can stand up to thousands of bends, and how smoothly the apps transition from the larger screen space to a smaller one.

-Xioami's foldable phone design has an obvious inherent con.
-Its screen bends in two spots, which opens up two points of potential weakness, rather than one seam on a bi-fold design where the foldable phone bends in half.
+Xiaomi's foldable phone design has an obvious inherent negative.
+Its screen bends in two spots, which opens up two points of potential weakness, rather than one seam on a bifold design where the foldable phone bends in half.

-"Oooh," said my coworker when I showed him the video.
+"Oooh," said a coworker when I showed him the video.
 "Now there are twice as many ways that it can break."

 Its durability has yet to be tested of course, but there are key benefits that also stand out.
 Since the Xiaomi phone's outer edges bend backward, you're always dealing with the same central space that merely expands and contracts in size.